 “Man, you gots a sweet voice,” our new friend says.

 Tom tries to do the alto part, ‘Oh, sail away..’ but his voice cracks which makes us totally break up.
-I haven’t been high in over three months.
-I almost start crying, I’m so happy.
+I have not been high in over three months.
+I almost start crying, I am so happy.
 My more mature self keeps the tears from falling.